-In addition to the gallery and art classes, the Indianapolis Art Center also features the ARTSPARK, a 9.5-acre outdoor sculpture park that contains beautiful green spaces, walking trails, and even a canoe launch.
-The ARTSPARK and gallery are free of charge, and visitors are not required to take a class in order to explore the building and grounds.
-To learn more about the ARTSPARK, follow this link.
-To find out more about the many classes offered on campus, check the classes page.
+Along with the gallery and art classes, the Indianapolis Art Center also features the ARTSPARK, a 9.5-acre outdoor sculpture park with beautiful green spaces, walking trails, and even a canoe launch.
+The ARTSPARK and gallery are free of charge, and visitors are not required to take a class to explore the building or grounds.

-If you want to end your day of visual arts with some performing arts, check out Howl at the Moon.
-This unique venue offers specialty drinks by the bucket, features amazing live music, and gives guests the opportunity to dance the night away or just sit and sip while hanging out with friends!
+If you’re keen to end your day of visual arts with some performing arts, make sure to check out Howl at the Moon.
+This venue offers specialty drinks by the bucket, features amazing live music, and allows guests to dance the night away or just sit and sip while hanging out with friends.

 27. Monon Trail

-This uniquely beautiful rail conversion passes over bridges, along miles of scenic countryside, and through diverse neighborhoods as it traverses land once seen only by railroad workers.
+This scenic rail conversion passes over bridges, along miles of idyllic countryside, and through diverse neighborhoods as it traverses land once seen only by railroad workers.
 The fall foliage provides a stunning backdrop during the autumn months, while the lush green leaves and grasses offer rejuvenating surroundings during the warmer months.

-Parts of the trail pass through neighborhoods where small restaurants and eateries provide a tempting location for a quick break.
-Regardless of whether you’re interested in a short walk or a long bike ride, the Monon Trail will be sure to delight you!
+Parts of the trail pass through neighborhoods where small restaurants like Fire by the Monon provide a tempting oasis for a quick break.
+Regardless of whether you’re interested in a short walk or a long bike ride, the Monon Trail will be sure to delight you.